JEschete/TopDownAdventure/README.md

 ## Known Issues

-- **Menu Glitches:** Navigating between menus (pause, help, level-up) can cause flickering, and sometimes the game state gets stuck.
+- **Menu Glitches:** Navigating between menus (pause, help, level-up) can cause flickering, and the game state gets stuck.
 - **No Sprites:** Currently, all entities are rendered as simple shapes using Pygame's primitive drawing functions.
 There are no sprites for characters, enemies, or items.
 - **Enemy EXP Bug:** Defeated enemies are not always granting experience points to the player.
 - **Saving/Loading Unstable:** Save/load functionality is untested due to menu-related issues.
 - **Single Level:** The level is procedurally generated at runtime and currently remains the same throughout the game session.
+- **Unknown Behavior** The healers have not been tested yet to see if they actually heal their allies.
+- **Controller Input** The controller inputs have not been tested yet.

 ---